respeaker/avs/README.md

 * python-pyaudio
 * respeaker python library and pocketsphinx (optional, for hands-free keyword spotting)

+>If you use raspberry pi and gstreamer, it is likely that gstreamer's default audio sink is GstOMXHdmiAudioSink.
+It ignores ALSA configurations and outputs audio to HDMI.
+If you don't want to use HDMI audio output, you should run `sudo apt remove gstreamer1.0-omx gstreamer1.0-omx-rpi`

 ### Installation
 * For ReSpeaker Core (MT7688)